-ACCT 67\\ TOPICS IN ACCOUNTING
+ACCT 67 TOPICS IN ACCOUNTING

-UNITS: 3 Lecture Pre-requisites: Varies Topical courses in the field of accounting offered based upon student and faculty interest
+Topical courses in the field of accounting offered based upon student and faculty interest

 FINA 508 FUNDAMENTALS OF FINANCE, ECONOMICS, AND STATISTICS

 This comprehensive course provides fundamental knowledge in finance (primarily time value of money), economics (basic supply and demand concepts, how the economy works, calculation of inflation, unemployment rates, etc.), and descriptive statistics.
 (Satisfies the CPC requirements for the subject area of finance, economics, and quantitative techniques.)